ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 **Who gets notifications:**
 - **Regular players:** Get tier-open and last-call pushes based on their tier
-- **Ringers:** Excluded from invite/last-call pushes; they do get transactional pushes when participating (teams released, cancellation, waitlist offers)
+- **Guests:** Excluded from invite/last-call pushes; they do get transactional pushes when participating (teams released, cancellation, waitlist offers)

 ### **4) How the waitlist & offers work**